 What is AIDS?

 AIDS or Acquired Immunodeficiency Syndrome is defined as the most advanced stage of HIV infection.
-When HIV infection becomes AIDS, the types of infection and cancer pose a greater risk.
-Without treatment, the HIV infection will likely turn into AIDS, as the immune system is slowly degrading.
+When HIV infection becomes AIDS, the disease and cancer pose a greater risk.
+The HIV infection will likely turn into AIDS without treatment, as the immune system is slowly degrading.
 A person with HIV is thought to be advancing towards AIDS if: